cruso003/StepUp/README.md

-# For Task Two, we modify Task One code by replacing our demo data of 3 products with the product data collected from timbu api.

-# Task Two:
-Create an app that Implements Timbu Api
-Objectives: Create a Timbu account on timbu.cloud .
-Get your API key (it only views once).
-Add some products information on your timbu account under Retail Business.
-Retrieve all products information using the api.
-Display the products on a screen in a list.
+# Task: Add and Complete all Features of your Timbu Shop App.

+## Objectives: add and complete features like the ability to add and remove products from cart, checkout the order. a simulated payment flow, order confirmation and an orders history Screen.

 # Requirements:
-Implementation of Timbu API .
-Have a proper mobile architecture.
-The display of at least 10 products with images from the timbu api on a screen in a list. show relevant information of the products you have added on timbu in the list item.
+All products must be fetched from the Timbu API.
+No Placeholder should be found in your app.
+Have at least 20 Unique Products in your product list.
+They should be categorized.
+Implement the feature of adding and removing products, wishlist or bookmark, checkout of order e.t.c based on your timbu shop design.
+Good shopping experience from start to the completion of an order.
+Create an Orders history screen i.e showing all the completed orders made on your timbu shop.
+Add an icon on your home screen top bar that navigates to the order history screen.
+Come up with the design if not available.
+The Orders history item when clicked must go to a details screen of that order and show details of that order.
+The items in the order history screen and details should be cached in a database.
 Proper UI state management and handle errors properly.
+Fix all noticeable issues.

-# Save Mark
+# StepUp
-Save Mart is a simple sneakers shopping app built with Flutter.
+StepUp is a simple sneakers shopping app built with Flutter.
 It displays a list of products and provides a checkout screen where users can add or remove items from their cart and place orders.

 ## Features